Timeframe picker

 30 days

-Applying time duration to widgets' NQL queries
+Applying time duration to widget NQL queries

 The following scenarios exemplify query changes based on timeframes and granularity combinations.